magento/merchdocs/src/reports/sales-reports.md

 1. Choose the reports you want to refresh.

-1. To update statistics, click on the anchor text `here`.
+1. To update statistics, click **here** in the text.

 ### Step 2: Filter reports

-Admin can get a whole website or one store report, a report for a time interval or a date.
-To filter sale report set:
+In the Admin, you can access can generate a report for a whole website or for one store, within a time interval or a date.
+To filter a sale report, set the following options:

 |--- |--- |
 |Date Used|Sets the data to be used for the report.|